gaia-platform/GaiaPlatform/dev_tools/sdk/test/README.md

 docker build -t gaia_ubuntu_20 -f Dockerfile_gaia_ubuntu_20 .
 docker build --no-cache -t gaia_sdk_20 -f Dockerfile_gaia_sdk_20 .
 ```
-In the above job, the following is happening:
+In the above job, two docker images are created:

 1. We are building a base `Ubuntu 20.04` image and then installing base requirements no top of that.
 See [Dockerfile_gaia_ubuntu_20](https://github.com/gaia-platform/GaiaPlatform/blob/master/dev_tools/sdk/test/Dockerfile_gaia_ubuntu_20).
 1. We are then installing our SDK on top of this image, building the samples, and executing them.
 See [Dockerfile_gaia_sdk_20](https://github.com/gaia-platform/GaiaPlatform/blob/master/dev_tools/sdk/test/Dockerfile_gaia_sdk_20).